headsetapp/headsetapp.github.io/docs/faq.md

 ### Q: Is my private data being exposed/sold to 3rd party services?

-Absolutly not.
+Absolutely not.
 Your data is not shared nor exposed to anything but your desktop client.
 Your data is kept safe and backed-up regularly on AWS.
 Passwords are hashed using SHA256 algorithm with 10 bcrypt rounds.
 Please read our [Privacy Policy](https://headsetapp.co/legal/privacy/) to learn more.

 ### Q: Can I connect to my YouTube saved playlists?

-Not at the moment but there are plans to implement a Google single sign on and sync your YouTube playlists.
+Not at the moment but there are plans to implement a Google single sign-on and sync your YouTube playlists.

 ### Q: Can I use the media keys?
 Yes!
 Headset support media keys on Window, Linux (With MPRIS) and macOS!